ihamdi/Dogs-vs-Cats-Classification/README.md

 pip install -r requirements.txt
 ```

-5. Download the data:
+5. Download Data:

 The code is designed to download the data directly using the Kaggle API and extract it automatically.
-If you haven't used Kaggle API before, please look at the section at the bottom on how to download your API key.
+If you haven't used Kaggle API before, please take a look at the instructions at the bottom on how to get your API key.

+Otherwise, download the train folder from the official [Dogs vs. Cats](https://www.kaggle.com/c/dogs-vs-cats/data) page and extract the contents to the [`train`](https://github.com/ihamdi/Dogs-vs-Cats-Classification/tree/main/train) directory.

+## Dataset:
+Data is obtained from Kaggle's [Dogs vs. Cats](https://www.kaggle.com/c/dogs-vs-cats/data) competition.
+The train.zip archive contains 25,000 images of dogs and cats.
+The code follows labeling of cat = 0 and dog = 1 required by the competition.

 ## How to Use:
-After importing libraries, you will be asked to input the following:
+After choosing to Run All cells, you will be asked to input the following:
 1. Number of epochs
 2. Dropout rate
 3. Batch size